1. General provisions

 21. Online Event management Platform

 For the purposes of organising business appointments between Participants, the Organiser may contract with a provider of an online Event Management Platform (EMP) tool.
-In order to facilitate the registration of the Participants, to enable them to prepare the Event and schedule their business appointments during the Event, the Organizer may pre-fill on the Participant’s behalf the EMP with their personal data that the Organizer has in its possession via the participation contract.
+In order to facilitate the registration of the Participants, to enable them to prepare the Event and schedule their business appointments during the Event, the Organiser may pre-fill the EMP on the Participant’s behalf with their personal data that the Organiser has in its possession via the participation contract.
 Once connected, the Participant is personally required to complete his/her own directory entry on the EMP in order to benefit from the facilities offered by the online tool.
 Any and all processing of this data is ruled by Clause “Privacy and Data Policy” below.
 The Organiser denies all responsibility if the Participants do not receive any incoming messages or meeting requests from other Participants via EMP.
 Use of the EMP by the Participant shall be under its sole responsibility, and shall respect the EMP website terms.

 22. Privacy and Data Policy